eclair4151/AlexaControlledSamsungTV/README.md

 ## WARNING.
 As of 10/25/18 Samsung has pushed a firmware upgrade to many TVs that disables the websocket api that this program uses.
-## The fix has been issued. all you need to do is go into the directly you cloned this repo and run git pull, and restart the server
+## The fix has been issued.
+You will need to go into the directory you cloned this repo in and run git pull.
+Then restart the server

 ## To run you will need Python3 with the following pip packages installed

-samsungctl
+websocket-client<br>
-websocket-client
+AWSIoTPythonSDK<br>
-AWSIoTPythonSDK
+requests

 ## Setup